Why 9 Out Of 10 Cat Fountains Are Making Your Cats Sick — And The One That Doesn't

 Your weekly routine:

-1. Rinse the top tray sponge under the tap.
+1. Rinse the hair screen under the tap.

 3. Toss the stainless tray in the dishwasher.